jmanthony3/Archimedes/docs/research/materials-science.md

 - #quantum-mechanics: describes atomic interactions better than classic mechanics.
 - #Bohr-Atomic-Model: atoms resemble little solar systems.
 - #Wave-Mechanical-Model: expands #Bohr-Atomic-Model with wave and particle behaviors of electrons.
-- #quantum-number: quantification of electron aspects.
+- #quantum-numbers: quantification of electron aspects.
   - #principal-number, n: numbered shell in which electron exists in #Bohr-Atomic-Model orbit. $n \in [0, 1, 2, 3, ...]$.
   - [[azimuthal-number]], l: subshell space within orbital. $l \in [0, n-1]$.
   - #magnetic-number, $m_{l}$: level of electron energy in or out of a magnetic field. $m_{l} \in [-l, +l]$.